Pylons/pyramid/docs/narr/install.rst

 To install setuptools by hand, first download `ez_setup.py
 <http://peak.telecommunity.com/dist/ez_setup.py>`_ then invoke it
-using the Python interpreter you want to install setuptools into.
+using the Python interpreter into which you want to install setuptools.

 .. code-block:: text